gethiox/HIDI/README.md

 ### Bugs

-If you faced a bug or instability, feel free to open the issue and provide some basic information like error messages and logs.
+If you faced a bug, instability or general problems with starting application, feel free to open issue and provide some basic information like error messages and logs.
 In the case of problems with your HID devices, please provide the full content of `/proc/bus/input/devices` file.

 ### Code

 Feel free to contribute fixes, improvements and little features to the codebase.
 I do not have any guide for that for now.
 In some places my code may be convoluted and not easy to understand (mostly `cmd` directory), but besides of that, applying changes shoult be pretty straight-forward.

+### Configurations

+If your keyboard doesn't work correctly with default mappings, create `Factory` configuration that covers your device type.
+For more information, see [guide](cmd/config/user/README.md)

 ### My little questions